LPardue/draft-pardue-http-identity-digest/draft-pardue-httpbis-identity-digest.md

 The Repr-Digest and Content-Digest integrity fields are subject to HTTP content coding considerations.
 There are some use cases that benefit from the unambiguous exchange of integrity digests of unencoded representation.
-The Identity-Digest and Want-Identity-Digest fields complement existing integrity fields for this purpose.
+The Unencoded-Digest and Want-Unencoded-Digest fields complement existing integrity fields for this purpose.